Learning French and Spanish at the same time

 Why I started learning French and Spanish at the same time

-When I was younger I, like many of you, thought learning languages was hard–maybe harder than I was capable of.
+When I was younger I thought learning languages was hard–maybe harder than I was capable of.

 Eventually, at age 27, I decided to try some language immersion school in Mexico thinking I’d give learning Spanish one last shot…